 How Does PRP Work?

-Although it is not exactly clear how PRP works, laboratory studies have shown that the increased concentration of growth factors in PRP can potentially speed up the healing process.
+Although we are not exactly clear how PRP works, laboratory studies show that the increased concentration of growth factors in PRP potentially speeds up the healing process.

-To speed healing, the injury site is treated with the PRP preparation.
-This can be done in one of two ways:
+In order to speed healing, we treat the injury site with the PRP preparation.
+We can do this in one of two ways:

-- PRP can be carefully injected into the injured area.
+- We can carefully inject PRP into the injured area.
 For example, in Achilles tendonitis, a condition commonly seen in runners and tennis players, the heel cord can become swollen, inflamed, and painful.
-A mixture of PRP and local anesthetic can be injected directly into this inflamed tissue.
-Afterwards, the pain at the area of injection may actually increase for the first week or two, and it may be several weeks before the patient feels a beneficial effect.
+We can inject a mixture of PRP and local anesthetic directly into this inflamed tissue.
+Afterwards, the pain at the area of injection may actually increase for the first week or two.
+It may be several weeks before the patient feels a beneficial effect.

-- PRP may also be used to improve healing after surgery for some injuries.
+- In addition, we can also use PRP to improve healing after surgery for some injuries.
 For example, an athlete with a completely torn heel cord may require surgery to repair the tendon.
-Healing of the torn tendon can possibly be improved by treating the injured area with PRP during surgery.
-This is done by preparing the PRP in a special way that allows it to actually be stitched into torn tissues.
+We can possibly improve healing of the torn tendon by treating the injured area with PRP during surgery.
+We do this by preparing the PRP in a special way that allows us to actually stitch it into torn tissues.

-Research studies are currently being conducted to evaluate the effectiveness of PRP treatment.
-At this time, the results of these studies are inconclusive because the effectiveness of PRP therapy can vary.
-Factors that can influence the effectiveness of PRP treatment include:
+Scientists continue to conduct research to evaluate the effectiveness of PRP treatment.
+At this time, the results of these studies remain inconclusive because the effectiveness of PRP therapy can vary.
+Factors influencing the effectiveness of PRP treatment include: